dersam/RTPHPLib/README.md

 ##Usage
 See example.php for usage instructions.

+If a function does not need to return any data, it will return true on success and false on failure; otherwise, it will return an array of the parsed response data.
+*This is new behavior in v2, so if you are upgrading from v1, you will need to update your code!*

 If you ever need to see the content of a failed response, call $client->getLastError().
 This will contain the original parsed response array.